 The Bengal itself is a hybrid, so Toygers, like the Serengeti, do have the Asian Leopard cat blood in the line and therefore straddle the line as far as being 100 percent domestic cat.
 That makes them indirect hybrids.
 Sort of a hybrid once removed, if you will.

 Toyger breeders are shooting for a coat that looks as tiger-like as possible, with dark stripes on an orange/tan background.
-The long random stripes should be more dramatic looking than a typical tabby cat, and there should be no spotting.
+The long random stripes should be more dramatic looking than a typical tabby cat, and, unlike the Bengal, there should be no spotting.

 The last meow on hybrid cat breeds has not been heard yet, I'm sure.
 Legal and ethical issues with these cats are not easily solved.
 With some cats selling for thousands of dollars each, there are reports of horrible breeding conditions from people trying to make a buck.